It’s not easy being human.

 Exercise – of course, we all know that:)

 We all know how important exercise is for managing your energy, right?
 I’ll borrow Nike’s phrase, Just do it.
+Exercise is a great form of self-care.

 Allow Ebb and flow.